hyperledger-archives/education-cryptomoji/code/part-two/README.md

 in Sawtooth with the term "transaction family".

 For Cryptomoji, the client and processor are each in their own directory, with their own tests and their own READMEs.
-There is no particular order for building them, but we recommended that you develop them in parallel based on functionality.
+You should develop the components in parallel on a feature-by-feature basis.
 For example, implement collection creation on _both_ the client and the processor before moving on to sire selection on _either_.

 For the broad transaction family design, continue reading [below](#the-design).